Financial Requirements For Dependent Visas: A Detailed Guide

 • Permanent Visas: Demand long-term financial stability through tax returns, assets, and employment proof.

-Key Financial Documents Needed for Dependent Visas
+Key Financial Documents Needed For Dependent Visas

 1. Proof of Sponsor’s Income